Local & Participatory Economic Governance

 Local Economic Governance Book

-The Asia Foundation has released the new book, Innovations in Strengthening Local Economic Governance in Asia.
+The Asia Foundation has released the book, Innovations in Strengthening Local Economic Governance in Asia.
 Download the book now.
 The book summarizes The Asia Foundation's experience designing and implementing programs aimed at strengthening economic governance in Asia.
-Read an excerpt by V. Bruce J. Tolentino, the Foundation's Chief Economist and Director of of Economic Reform and Development Programs.
+Read an excerpt by V. Bruce J. Tolentino, the Foundation's former Chief Economist and Director of of Economic Reform and Development Programs.

 Local and Participatory Economic Governance